0xnu/kikiola/README.md

 + Text embedding support for text-based queries
 + Tensor Compression
 + Distributed Storage: multiple nodes or shards for scalability
++ Objects (e.g., document, image, audio, video, or any other file type)

 ### Run